Latency in System Design

 Less external HTTP requests: Latency increases because of third-party services.
 By reducing number of external HTTP requests, system latency gets optimized as third-party services affect speed of the application.

-CDN: CDN stores resources in multiple locations worldwide and reduces the request and response travel time.
+CDN: CDN stores resources in multiple locations and reduces the request and response travel time.
 So instead of going back to the origin server, request can be fetched using the cached resources closer to the clients.

 Browser Caching: Browser caching can also help to reduce the latency by caching specific resources locally to decrease the number of requests made to the server.